Medical Malpractice Attorney

 What is informed consent?

 When a doctor is going to perform a procedure, he or she is required to advise the patient of the procedure that is going to be performed as well as all the possible consequences.
 This is referred to as “informed consent.”
 Did your doctor fully explain all negative side effects or consequences prior to obtaining your consent to a procedure?
 If not, then you may have a medical malpractice case.
-Schedule a FREE Case Evaluation at The G Law Group to discuss your medical malpractice case today.
+Click the link below to schedule a free consultation with one of our skilled medical malpractice attorneys today.